openwfm/wrf-sfire-docs/docs/clusters_guide.md

     ssh username@math-alderaan.ucdenver.pvt

+The username is your account name, a single short word which you can use to log into the CU Denver portal instead of email, not the firstname.lastname in your university email.
+Contact us if you do not know what is.

-After connecting, it should ask for your CU Denver password and you enter it at this point.
-You should be then at the `clas-compute` prompt or `math-alderaan` prompt and in your home directory.
+After connecting, ssh should ask for your CU Denver password and you enter it at this point.
+You should be then at the `math-alderaan` or `clas-compute` prompt and in your home directory, which is `/home/username`.

 ### Interactive use